ciruxeno/ldoa-architecture/README.md

 LDOA takes the opposite position:

 > The system should support operational reality.
 > Operational reality should not be reduced to what the system was able to record.

+In LDOA, language is not treated merely as interface, input, or communication format.
+It is the ontological domain in which situations are expressed, attended, judged, declared, affirmed, broken down, delegated, and continued.

 ## The Problem